vbv13/Veturilo/README.md

 3. To check that your application is running enter url `http://localhost:8080`

-How to start the VeturiloBike frontend
+How to start the VeturiloBike frontend application
 ---

 1. Go to client directory